 - Next is the flour, salt, and baking powder.
 You can sift these first or simply mix them with a whisk before adding them into the batter.
 Fold them in alternately with the orange juice.
 And finally, add the orange rind and mix well.

 The candied ginger is not mixed into the cupcake batter, rather, it is used as a filling.
 Candied ginger is normally sold in small little cubes of about 1cm to 2 cm.
-I chopped them into smaller pieces (I chopped each piece into 2) and added to the orange cupcakes as a filling before the cupcakes are baked.
+I chopped them into smaller pieces (I chopped each piece into 2) and added them to the orange flavored cupcakes as a filling before the cupcakes are baked.

 - Bake until a toothpick inserted in the center comes out clean.

 - To decorate the ginger cupcakes, fill chocolate ganache (should be in piping consistency) into a piping bag fitted with a Wilton 2D piping tip.